Would you rather have a beautiful website or a website your customers love?

 If it doesn’t convert initially then you should let a professional take a look at it.

-Yes, he can optimize your page but you’ve got to keep in mind that people have an emotional attachment to their work.
+Yes, they can optimize your page but you’ve got to keep in mind that people have an emotional attachment to their work.

 That’s why you need a third party to help you out.